eth-cscs/stackinator/docs/index.md

 The `bootstraph.sh` script will install the necessary dependencies, so that stackinator can be run as a standalone application.

-Once installed, add the `bin` sub-directory it to your path:
+Once installed, add the `bin` sub-directory to your path:

 ```bash
 export PATH="<stackinator-install-path>/bin:$PATH"